HVDC cable systems (cables, joints and terminations)

 Additional Information About The HVDC Cable Systems Technical Committee

-Traditionally, high voltage DC (HVDC) cable systems have been viewed as the best solution for long-distance submarine transmission links.
-However, and more recently, the improved performance of AC/DC converters and the environmental concerns of overhead lines have made HVDC cable transmission more and more attractive worldwide.
+Traditionally, high voltage DC (HVDC) cable systems have been the best solution for long-distance submarine transmission links.
+However, the improved performance of AC/DC converters and the environmental concerns of overhead lines have now made HVDC cable transmission more and more attractive worldwide.
 All of this has led to a quasi-exponential growth of installed HVDC cable lines worldwide, particularly in the last two decades.
-In this scenario, the relatively new HVDC extruded cable systems, have become more and more competitive compared with the traditional mass-impregnated nondraining HVDC extruded cable systems, although the latter has totalled much more service experience and at voltage and power ratings up to 500 kV and 1,000 MW per bipole.
-But, the former has some major advantages, namely, they are much more environmentally friendly because no oil is used in the insulation, the maximum permissible conductor temperature in normal operation is higher, and splicing is much easier.
-Starting from the early 1980s, and largely due to extensive and sound research and development, much of which was reported in the IEEE Dielectric and Electrical Insulation Society (DEIS) publications, the voltage and power ratings of installed HVDC extruded cable systems have increased, with bipolar DC extruded cable systems already in service at voltage and power levels up to 320 kV and 1 GW, respectively, and DC extruded cable systems being qualified at voltage ratings above 600 kV.
+In this scenario, the relatively new HVDC extruded cable systems, have become more and more competitive compared with the traditional mass-impregnated nondraining HVDC extruded cable systems, as HVDC extruded cable systems are much more environmentally friendly, their maximum conductor temperature in normal operation is higher, and splicing is much easier.
+Due to extensive research and development, much of which reported in the IEEE Dielectric and Electrical Insulation Society (DEIS) publications, the voltage and power ratings of installed HVDC extruded cable systems have increased, with DC extruded cable systems already in service at voltage and power levels up to 400 kV and 1 GW, respectively (see the “Nemo Link between UK and Belgium), and DC extruded cable systems being qualified at voltage ratings above 600 kV.
+Furthermore, the impressive German Corridors (A-Nord, Sued and Sued-Ost links, with an overall connection length exceeding 2000 km) are under construction between the huge Renewable Energy Sources (RES) in Northern Germany and demanding load centers in Central and Southern Germany, featuring underground extruded HVDC cables at a voltage rating of 525 kV, with a transmission capacity up to 2 GW.

 Land (left, photo courtesy of Prysmian) and submarine (right, photo courtesy of Sumitomo Electric) HVDC extruded cables.